 This worksheet is to assess all your business relationships and high-risk clients.
 For more information on business relationships, see FINTRAC's Business relationship requirements.

 Note: The information below is provided as an example only.
-For more options, you can also consult the matrix included in the RBA Guidance document.
+For more options, you can also consult the matrix included in the Risk assessment guidance.

 Identify all your business relationships or high-risk clients (individually or as groupings)